 What ingredients are needed to make banana jam?

 It’s so simple!
-All you need is overripe bananas, lemon juice, sugar, water, vanilla extract, and salt!
+All you need is overripe mushy bananas, lemon juice, sugar, water, vanilla extract, and salt!

 More Homemade Jam Recipes!